About the Authors

 Anna Dintaman has lived, worked and traveled in South America, the Middle East, Eastern Europe and beyond.
 She studied religion and anthropology, as well as NGO management, and has worked in non-profit development and responsible tourism initiatives.
 Anna’s trekking experience includes Torres del Paine in Patagonia and the Camino de Santiago in Spain, though her favorite outdoor adventure spot is still her home area in the Shenandoah Valley of Virginia.

-David Landis is an experienced outdoor adventure specialist whose hiking repertoire includes trails as varied as Everest Base Camp and other trails in the Himalayas, Camino de Santiago in Spain, the Saint Paul Trail in Turkey, the Inca Trail in Peru, Torres del Paine in Patagonia and the Israel Trail.
+David Landis is an experienced outdoor adventure specialist whose hiking repertoire includes trails as varied as Everest Base Camp and other trails in the Himalayas, Camino de Santiago in Spain, the Saint Paul Trail in Turkey, the Inca Trail in Peru, the Great Divide Mountain Bike Route, Torres del Paine in Patagonia and the Israel Trail.
 In 2004, he embarked on a round-the-world trip that took him to over 40 countries on four continents.
 He has also led a group of young adults on a bicycle trip across the continental USA.
 When he is not traveling or bicycling, he works with web development and communications projects.
 David cofounded the Jesus trail in 2007 with Maoz Inon.

 Visit villagetovillagepress.com for more their publishing and trail development work.

 Information on their Camino de Santiago guidebooks can be found at caminoguidebook.com.